arpitbbhayani/articles/blogs/copy-on-write.md

 CoW suggests that we first copy by reference and let both instances point to the same resource and just before the first modification we clone the original resource and then apply the modification.
 Thus CoW suggets we defer the process of copying until the first modification is about to be made.

 # Deep copying
-The process of creating a pure clone of the reousce is called Deep-Copying and it copies not only the immediate resource but also all the remote resources that are referenced within it.
+The process of creating a pure clone of the reousce is called [Deep Copying](https://en.wikipedia.org/wiki/Object_copying#Deep_copy) and it copies not only the immediate resource but also all the remote resources that are referenced within it.
 Thus if we were to copy a LinkedList we will not only copy the head pointer to it but also clone all the nodes of it and create an entirely new LinkedList from the original one.
 A C++ function deep copying a LinkedList is as illustrated below

 ```cpp
 struct node* copy(struct node *head) {